Knowledge Center

 Oftentimes, humans are referred to by organizations as the weakest link to their cybersecurity strategy, but this does not have to be the case!
 It is your responsibility as an organization to enable your employees to be a part of the cybersecurity mission.
 Check out our latest infographic to learn how to turn your employees into the strongest link!

-Use Case: Security Red Teams
+USE CASE: Security Red Teams

 Cybersecurity Red Teams play the role of attacker/adversary in cybersecurity wargames.
 They play the bad guys to help sharpen the skills and toolset of the good guys (the Blue Team).
 Some companies will maintain an in-house Red Team, and some will contract that roll out to consultants.
 In order to simulate attacks on the friendly target company, the red team has to maintain much of the same attack infrastructure as threat actors.